odrasanchezdev/odrasanchezdev/README.md

 ### Ping Me, I’m Friendly! 📬

-<small>I'm sorry, but my social media accounts are in Spanish for my primary client base.
+<small>I'm sorry 🥺, but my social media accounts are in Spanish for my primary client base.
 However, you can write to me in English.
 I believe most of my page can be translated for you.</small>

 <div align="center" style="display: inline_block;">